sleepyjaree/cdp/source/COMP180/2020Spring/week4.rst

 Loading
 -------

-With the aggregate function in place, we can beging the loading stage of our analysis.
+With the aggregate function in place, we can begin the loading stage of our analysis.
 This stage creates new dataframes that answer specific queries.
 For example, the dataframe ``measles_yearly_data`` below answers the query: how many measles cases were there in each state, for each year in our dataset?
 The dataframe ``measlesByYear`` answers the query, how many measles cases per year.

 .. code-block:: python
   :linenos: